The FarrPoint website uses cookies to improve your on-site experience. Find out more about cookies.

 When Openreach stop supporting analogue services, their plan to move to Internet Protocol (IP) is a logical step.
 On the face of it, the replacement is fairly straightforward.
 However, it depends on what is connected to these old analogue services and what can replace them – there isn’t a one size fits all solution.

 Swapping high capacity telephone trunks (usually ISDN30) for IP equivalents (usually SIP) is a relatively simple change.
-However, organisations typically also use a large number of other telephony services to support a range of applications for example alarms, building management, lifts, traffic management systems & telecare.
+However, organisations typically also use a large number of other telephony services to support a range of applications for example alarms, building management, lifts, traffic management systems & (this will open in a new window)telecare.
 The modern communication standards used by IP phone lines, and their reliance on mains power, means that they cannot always support these kinds of legacy applications, meaning a like-for-like replacement may not always be possible.

 Identifying where all these existing telephony services are being delivered, and what they’re being used for can cause a few headaches.
 We regularly see telephone services that were installed decades ago, with limited information available on who is using them, but bills still being happily paid.